5argon/AHLCG3mmDivider/README.md

   KMC Character Sleeve Guard has dimension 94mm x 69mm, which will make this 93mm x 68mm a perfect fit inside it.

   This eliminates the need of lamination machine to reinforce your dividers if you want to.
 - **Dual orientations** : It has graphics for both landscape and portrait arrangement.
-This gives you flexibility in your storage solution which may change in the future as you get more expansions.
+This gives you flexibility in your storage solution which may change in the future as your collection grows.

-  There are inevitably some overlaps but graphics from each orientation tries to be as hidden as possible from the other orientation, especially the texts.

-  Though, I designed it mainly for landscape since I just bought a Revised Core Set and is still storing everything in that box.
-The "bonus" vertical graphics maybe a bit cramped.
 - **Easy to work on** : The graphics are generated from applied usage of Unity game engine (also hosted in this repository), which makes them consistent in layout, easy to add more in the future, or batch-modifying mistakes on all previous ones less tedious.
 It also works really well with generating many localizations.
+All this make sure it is easy for me to continue maintaining the project with minimal effort when FFG releases new products.

 ## More images